Terms and Conditions

 1. Scope

-These General Terms and Conditions («GTC») govern the business relationships between menteez, Schaffhauserstrasse 25 in 8442 Hettlingen, (hereinafter referred to as «Provider») and its customers in the context of SaaS services as well as implementation, project, consulting, and support services of the Provider (hereinafter collectively referred to as «Services»).
+These General Terms and Conditions («GTC») govern the business relationships between problem solved GmbH, Teufener Strasse 89 in 9000 St. Gallen, (hereinafter referred to as «Provider») and their customers in the context of SaaS services as well as the implementation, project, consulting, and support services of the Provider (hereinafter collectively referred to as «Services»).

-The relationship between Provider and Customer is governed by a framework agreement («Agreement») along with its associated attachments.
-These GTC serve as such an attachment to the Agreement.
+The relationship between the Provider and the Customer is governed by a framework agreement («Agreement») along with the associated attachments.
+These GTC are considered such an attachment to the Agreement.
 Together, the Agreement and all attachments form the «Contract».

-Unless the Agreement and/or attachment contains any or differing regulations, the GTC shall apply to the entire contractual relationship as well as the pre-contractual relationship between the parties.
+As far as the Agreement and/or attachment contain no or no different provisions, these GTC apply to the entire contractual relationship as well as the pre-contractual relationship between the parties.

-The contract is concluded as soon as the Customer accepts the Provider's offer and confirms this to the Provider.
-This usually takes place through written or electronic confirmation.
+The Contract is concluded as soon as the Customer accepts the Provider's offer and confirms it to the Provider.
+This usually occurs through written or electronic confirmation.

 3. Provider's Services

-The Provider's obligations are conclusively defined in the contract.
+The obligations of the Provider are conclusively defined in the Contract.

-Unless the Agreement or its attachments expressly provide for the delivery of a specific work result, the Provider is not obliged to create such a result.
-The Provider only owes due diligence in its activities.
+Unless the Agreement or its attachments expressly provide for the delivery of a specific work result, the Provider is not obliged to produce such a result.
+The Provider owes only a careful performance of activities.

 4. Cloud Services

-For providing IT resources (especially computing power, storage, network capacity) as well as software over the internet without installation at the Customer's premises («Cloud Services»), the Provider uses external, specialized cloud providers («Cloud Provider»).
+In order to provide IT resources (especially computing power, storage, network capacity) and software over the Internet, without installation at the Customer («Cloud Services»), the Provider uses external, specialized cloud providers («Cloud Provider»).
 The Provider has no influence on their business activities.

-Insofar as the contract grants the Customer usage rights to Cloud Services, the Customer receives a non-exclusive, non-transferable right limited to the contract duration and area to use the Cloud Services for its internal business purposes.
+As far as the Contract grants the Customer usage rights for Cloud Services, the Customer receives a non-exclusive, Contract-duration-limited, and non-transferable right to use the Cloud Services for internal business purposes.

-The usage right includes exclusively the proper and contractual use.
-Subject to mandatory law, the Customer is prohibited from copying, decompiling, modifying, distributing, creating derivative works, operating a data center with, or making accessible to third parties the Cloud Services or their components.
+The usage right includes only the intended and contract-compliant use.
+Subject to mandatory law, the Customer is prohibited from copying, decompiling, editing, distributing, creating derivative works, operating a data center with, or making the Cloud Services or their components available to third parties.

 5. Additional Customer Obligations

-The Customer has been informed about the essential functions of the Cloud Services before concluding the contract.
-The risk that the Cloud Services do not meet the desires and needs of the Customer is borne solely by the Customer.
-Technical requirements and application possibilities will be communicated upon request.
+The Customer has informed themselves about the essential functions of the Cloud Services before concluding the Contract.
+The risk that the Cloud Services do not meet the Customer's requirements and needs is borne exclusively by the Customer.
+Technical requirements and possibilities of use are communicated upon request.

-The Customer ensures, in accordance with the Provider's specifications, that the necessary infrastructure and working environment of the users are provided, e.g., provision of sufficient internet bandwidth.
+The Customer ensures, according to the Provider's specifications, the necessary infrastructure and working environment for users, such as providing sufficient Internet bandwidth.

-The Customer examines each service and delivery from the Provider concerning defects and usability before it is used productively.
+The Customer checks every service and delivery of the Provider for defects and usability before it is used productively.

-The Customer reports problems and defects (especially of the Cloud Services) immediately and in written form (including e-mail).
+The Customer reports problems and defects (especially of the Cloud Services) immediately and in text form (including email).

-The Customer's cooperation obligations arise from the contract.
-Additionally, the Customer must take all actions that, from the Provider's perspective, are necessary for fulfilling the contract.
-In particular, they ensure that all necessary information, data, documents, and required personnel are available in a timely manner or within a reasonable period.
+The cooperation obligations of the Customer are derived from the Contract.
+Additionally, the Customer must undertake all actions deemed necessary by the Provider for Contract fulfillment.
+In particular, the Customer ensures that all necessary information, data, documents, and required personnel are available in a timely or reasonable manner.

-The Customer appoints a decision-making contact person and their deputy.
+The Customer appoints an authorized contact person and their deputy.

-If the Customer violates their cooperation obligations, all commitments of the Provider regarding deadlines and availability lapse.
-The Provider's liability for damages resulting from such breaches of duty is completely excluded; the Customer bears any additional costs arising.
+If the Customer violates their cooperation obligations, all of the Provider's commitments to deadlines and availability cease to apply.
+The Provider's liability for damages resulting from such obligations' violations is completely excluded; resulting additional costs are borne by the Customer.

-The Customer must report any use exceeding the agreed licensed scope immediately.
-The Provider and the Cloud Provider are entitled to verify the contractual use and compliance with the agreed measurement parameters.
-If overuse is identified by the Provider, Cloud Provider, or the Customer themselves, the Customer owes additional compensation from the point the overuse occurred.
+The Customer must immediately report any use exceeding the agreed licensed scope.
+The Provider and the Cloud Provider are entitled to verify the contract-compliant use and adherence to the agreed measurement parameters.
+If an overuse is determined by the Provider, the Cloud Provider, or the Customer themselves, the Customer owes additional compensation from the point the overuse occurred.

 6. Intellectual Property Rights

-The Provider is entitled to use ideas, concepts, and methods of information processing and IT services developed alone or together with Customer's employees in fulfilling the contract for providing similar services to other customers.
+The Provider is entitled to use ideas, concepts, and methods of information processing and IT services, developed alone or jointly with Customer employees during Contract fulfillment, also in providing similar services to other customers.

-Software, software adjustments, concepts, know-how, information, data, and all documents and materials provided by the Provider in connection with contract negotiations or execution remain the exclusive intellectual property of the Provider.
-The Customer may not duplicate or disclose them to third parties.
-If no contract is concluded, the Customer must return the materials to the Provider or delete them permanently upon instruction; further use is not permitted.
+Software, software adjustments, concepts, know-how, information, data, as well as all documents and materials provided by the Provider during contract negotiations or the Contract processing remain the exclusive intellectual property of the Provider.
+The Customer may neither replicate nor make them available to third parties.
+If no Contract is concluded, the Customer must return the relevant documents upon instruction from the Provider or delete them permanently; further use is excluded.

-Unless the contract provides otherwise, all intellectual property rights to all software components, software modifications, documentation, concepts, methods, work results, and other documents and results created or provided in the course of contract initiation or fulfillment remain exclusively with the Provider.
-This applies even if they were created entirely or partially through the cooperation or specifications of the Customer.
+Unless the Contract provides otherwise, all intellectual property rights to all software components, software adjustments, documentation, concepts, methods, work results, and other documents and results generated or provided during the initiation or fulfillment of the Contract remain exclusively with the Provider.
+This also applies if they were created entirely or partly through the involvement or specifications of the Customer.

-Compensation for the Provider's services is defined in the Agreement and its attachments; all prices are exclusive of VAT.
+The remuneration for the Provider's services is derived from the Agreement and its associated attachments; all prices are exclusive of VAT.

-Price adjustments for each renewal period are reserved.
-A waiver of a price adjustment once does not constitute a waiver of future adjustments.
+Price adjustments for each renewal period remain reserved.
+A failure to increase the price once does not constitute a waiver of future adjustments.

-If the actual expense exceeds an agreed fixed price and this is at least partially due to incomplete or incorrect information from the Customer or insufficient cooperation, the Provider is entitled, after respective notification or warning, to increase the price by the additional effort caused.
-The causal connection between insufficient cooperation and the additional effort is presumed.
+If the actual effort exceeds an agreed fixed price and is at least partially due to incomplete or incorrect information from the Customer or insufficient cooperation, the Provider is entitled to increase the price by the additional effort caused after corresponding information or warning.
+The causal relationship between inadequate cooperation and additional effort is presumed.

-Unless the Agreement provides otherwise, the compensation is billed to the Customer monthly.
+Unless the Agreement provides otherwise, the remuneration is billed to the Customer monthly.

-All bank charges (especially fees for international transfers) are borne by the Customer.
+All bank charges (especially fees for foreign transfers) are borne by the Customer.

-Compensation is to be paid by the due date indicated on the invoice; the payment term is 30 days from the invoice date.
-Within this period, the Customer can raise justified objections in written form (incl. email).
-After the period expires, the invoice is deemed unconditionally accepted.
+The remuneration must be paid by the due date indicated on the invoice; the payment term is 30 days from the invoice date.
+Within this term, the Customer can raise justified objections in text form (including email).
+After the term expires, the invoice is considered to have been accepted without reservation.

-Upon expiry of the deadline, the Customer is in default and owes default interest of 5% p.a.
-In case of payment delay, the Provider is entitled, after setting a final ten-day postponement in writing, to temporarily suspend its services and block software access.
-Any arising additional costs are borne by the Customer.
+Upon expiration of the term, the Customer is in default and owes default interest of 5% p.a.
+In the event of default, the Provider is entitled, after giving a written final ten-day grace period, to temporarily suspend its services and block software access.
+The Customer bears the resulting additional costs.

 9. Warranty

-Regarding the Provider's services without deliverable work results, the Provider warrants that these will be performed with the industry-standard care.
+Regarding the Provider's services without a deliverable work result, the Provider warrants that these are performed with the industry-standard care.

-The Provider warrants the functionality of the Cloud Services to the extent of the product documentation published by the Cloud Provider.
-Any further warranty is excluded; in particular, no error-free or disruption-free operation is assured.
+The Provider warrants the functionality of the Cloud Services within the scope of the product documentation published by the Cloud Provider.
+Any further warranty is excluded; particularly, no guarantee of error-free or disturbance-free operation is given.

-Defects must be reported immediately upon discovery in written form (incl. email) so that they can be forwarded to the Cloud Provider in a timely manner.
+Defects must be reported immediately upon discovery in text form (including email) so that they can be forwarded to the Cloud Provider in a timely manner.

 10. Liability